SmartlyDressedGames/Unturned-Docs/servers/server-hosting.rst

 -------------------------------

 1. Navigate to the ``...\SteamCMD\steamapps\common\U3DS`` directory.

 2. Create a new text file by right-clicking an empty space within the U3DS directory, and selecting New > Text Document.
 This will create a new text file called "New Text Document.txt".

-	1. **If the file name does not display the ``.txt`` file extension, then you need to enable the viewing of "File name extensions".**
+   1. **If the file name does not display the** ``.txt`` **file extension, then you need to enable the viewing of "File name extensions".**

    2. At the top of the File Explorer window, navigate to the View tab on the ribbon.

    3. In the Show/hide section of options, ensure that the "File name extensions" box is checked.

 	.. image:: img/FileNameExtensions.jpg

    4. File extensions should now be displayed at the end of file names.

 3. Rename the "New Text Document.txt" file, and change it from a text file (.txt) to a batch script file (.bat).
 For example, "Tutorial.bat".

 4. Right-click on the batch script (``Tutorial.bat``) and select Edit.
 This will open the batch file in your default text editor, although any text editor (e.g., Notepad, WordPad, Notepad++) can be used.

 5. Add the script that will start your server when the batch script is ran.

-	* For an Internet server, copy-and-paste the following text into the file: ``start "" "%~dp0ServerHelper.bat" +InternetServer/MyServer``
+   a.
+For an Internet server, copy-and-paste the following text into the file: ``start "" "%~dp0ServerHelper.bat" +InternetServer/MyServer``

-	* For a LAN server, copy-and-paste the following text into the file: ``start "" "%~dp0ServerHelper.bat" +LanServer/MyServer``
+   b.
+For a LAN server, copy-and-paste the following text into the file: ``start "" "%~dp0ServerHelper.bat" +LanServer/MyServer``

    In this example "MyServer" is used as the ServerID for savedata and configuration purposes; you may choose to replace "MyServer" with a different name.
 For an example batch script, open the built-in ``ExampleServer.bat`` file in a text editor.

 6. Save your changes to the file, and close the file.

 7. Double-click the batch script to launch the server.
 A command-line interface should appear.
 Because this is the first time we have ran the batch file, it is going to generate a bunch of necessary server files.

 .. image:: img/InterfaceU3DS.jpg